johnamdickson/portfolio-project-2/README.md

 Wild cards is a two player memory game designed for people of all ages but especially kids.

-This website is showcasing HTML and CSS design for Project Portfolio 2 and can be accessed by following this [link.]
+This website is showcasing Javascript, HTML and CSS design for Project Portfolio 2 and can be accessed by following this [link.]

 ![Responsive Mockup Screenshot]()